ariandokoohaki/ariandokoohaki/README.md

 ---

-## ⚡ Fun fact
-I bring both software engineering and deep hardware troubleshooting experience — this combination helps me solve tricky production incidents quickly.

----

-## 📌 Tips for visitors
+## ⚡ Quick Tips
-- Check my **pinned repositories** for representative projects.
+- Check the **pinned repositories** on my profile for the most representative projects.
 - Want to collaborate or hire?
-Send a short message with the role or idea — I respond faster to scoped requests.
+Send a short, scoped message describing the role or project — I reply faster to concise requests.

----

-*Last updated: October 19, 2025*